A Unified FPT Framework for Crossing Number Problems: Preliminaries

 In this paper, graphs are finite and undirected, but not necessarily simple unless specifically noted.
 The \emph{size} of a graph $G$ is the number of vertices plus the number of edges of~$G$.
 A \emph{vertex split} of a graph~$G$ at vertex~$v$ creates a new vertex~$v'$ and replaces some of the edges incident to~$v$ by making them incident to~$v'$ instead of~$v$.

 We follow~\cite{a-bt-83,mt-gs-01} for surface topology.
 A \emph{surface}~$\surf$ is a topological space obtained from finitely many disjoint solid, two-dimensional triangles by identifying some of their edges in pairs.
 Surfaces are not necessarily connected.
 The \emph{boundary} of~$\surf$ is the closure of the union of the unidentified edges.
-The \emph{(Euler) genus} of a connected surface is twice its number of ``handles'', if it is orientable, and is its number of ``crosscaps'', otherwise. \onlynoapx{Up to homeomorphism, each \emph{connected} surface~$\surf$ is specified by whether it is orientable or not, by its (Euler) genus, and by its number of boundary components.
-In this paper, by `genus' we always mean the Euler genus. } The \emph{topological size} of~$\surf$ equals $s:=d+b+g$, where $d$ is the number of connected components of~$\surf$, $g$ is the sum of the (Euler) genera of its connected components, and $b$ is the number of boundary components.
+The \emph{(Euler) genus} of a connected surface is twice its number of ``handles'', if it is orientable, and is its number of ``crosscaps'', otherwise.
+Up to homeomorphism, each \emph{connected} surface~$\surf$ is specified by whether it is orientable or not, by its (Euler) genus, and by its number of boundary components.
+In this paper, by `genus' we always mean the Euler genus.
+The \emph{topological size} of~$\surf$ equals $s:=d+g+b$, where $d$ is the number of connected components of~$\surf$, $g$ is the sum of the (Euler) genera of its connected components, and $b$ is the number of boundary components.
+Algorithmically, a surface (up to a homeomorphism) can be specified by the genus, number of boundary components, and orientability of each connected component.
 The plane is not a surface according to our definition, but in this paper it can always be substituted with a disk, which is (homeomorphic to) a surface.
 A \emph{self-homeomorphism} of~$\surf$ is just a homeomorphism from~$\surf$ to~$\surf$.

 \subparagraph{(Topological) drawings of graphs.}